Provider Alert! This season a flu vaccine is more important than evertcph

 - Separating sick from well patients by scheduling these visits during different times of the day, placing patients with sick visits in different areas of the facility, or scheduling patients with sick visits in a different location from well visits (when available).

-- Reduce crowding in waiting areas by asking patients to remain outside until they are called into the facility for their appointment.
+- Reduce crowding in waiting areas by asking patients to remain outside until they are called on their cell phone into the facility for their appointment.

 - Ensure that physical distancing measures, with separation of at least 6 feet between patients and visitors, are maintained during all aspects of the visit